laytan/phpls/readme.md

     - [ ] Constants
     - [ ] Namespaces
     - [ ] PHP Keywords/language constructs
+    - [ ] Show details about completion items (use hover content?)
     - [x] Automatic use statement on complete
     - [ ] **Incomplete files** (with syntax errors), challenging because the parser disregards lines with syntax errors
         - [x] Done in a hacky way, parsing out current word ourselves
         - [ ] Context aware (if $this-> for example, add all members on the current class)
     - [x] Autocomplete namespace usage

-### Features to be implemented before v1

-- Send parse errors to client
-- Hover
+- [ ] Hover
-- Completion
-    - Show details about completion items (use hover content?)
+    - [x] Basic, showing phpdoc and signature of symbols that definition supports
+    - [ ] Show property privacy
+    - [ ] To be continued...

 ### Features for later